MosCraciun666/GDPR/SteadiPacePrivacyPolicy.md

-[Also see the Terms and Conditions here](https://github.com/MosCraciun666/GDPR/blob/main/SteadiPaceTerms.md) By continuing to use the app, you agree
+[Also see the Terms and Conditions here](https://github.com/MosCraciun666/GDPR/blob/main/SteadiPaceTerms.md)

 SteadiPace Privacy Policy
 Your privacy matters.
 Protect yourself with a secure VPN router.